-To create a new item set, click the Item Sets tab from the left navigation of the dashboard.
-Click the add new item set button on the right hand side of the screen.
+To add a new item set, click the Item Sets tab from the left navigation of the dashboard.
+Click the "Add new item set" button on the right hand side of the screen.

 Item sets may use the same resource templates available for items to provide pre-selected fields.
 Each set should contain at least one descriptive value, such as Dublin Core Description.

 You may add other fields by selecting a property from the list on the right.
 Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the Filter properties bar above the list of properties and vocabularies.